WSPTA Membership Database - memberplanet

 - Build a donation option into your member levels: memberplanet allows PTAs to define the membership tiers and prices from which its members can choose when purchasing a membership online.
 One option is to create a special member level that is more expensive than a standard membership, with the explanation given that the special level includes a built-in donation.
 For example, if a PTA sells a Standard Membership for $10, they can create a second member level called Standard Membership Plus Donation for $20, and then note that members who choose that level receive a standard $10 membership while also donating $10 to the PTA.
 Your PTA treasurer could use memberplanet’s payment reports to sort through donations at the end of each month.

 This is a great question!

 memberplanet uses some terminology differently than what we are accustomed to in PTA, specifically the word “member.”
 The easiest way to approach this is if you treat each instance of “member” as synonymous with “record” or “profile.”
-If the database says you have 50 total members, it means that there are 50 names in your database.
+If the database says you have 50 total members, it means that there are 50 individual records in your database.
 This does not necessarily mean that your PTA is reporting 50 paid memberships.

 To illustrate, here’s a screenshot from a PTA’s Membership Dashboard within memberplanet:

 There are currently 78 total member records in this PTA’s database (21 plus 57).
 The distinction between “active” and “inactive” is mostly a quirk of how the database categorizes information, but we can use those categories to determine which names in the database are relevant to the current school year versus those that were rolled over from last year and have yet to be acted upon.

 “Active” member records are individuals who: